 A thick and lightened up Creamy Parmesan Herb Chicken Mushroom with a kick of garlic is your new favourite dinner recipe!
-With NO heavy cream — or ANY cream — at ALL!
+With a NO heavy cream — or ANY cream — at ALL option!

 This chicken was SO GOOD, I had to make it a second time right after everyone had eaten, because they ALL wanted MORE.
 And since then, we’ve made it at least once a week since I first introduced the family to all of these flavours (back in October, 2016).
 It seems totally unfair I’ve been holding onto this for so long without sharing it.
 Truth be told, I didn’t think the photos were good enough to share them.
 Well, must’ve had rocks in my head.